How to Use this Website

 I'm a teacher, college instructor, student, community member . . .

-You can choose what your specific role is while navigating the GeoCivics site, taking advantage of the opportunities and resources available in a manner best suited to your own intentions and learning.
+Choose your specific role while navigating the GeoCivics site, taking advantage of the opportunities and resources available in a manner best suited to your own intentions and learning.

 -